xvzf/htw-saar-vaa/README.md

 Multiple (`n`) nodes try to align on a common value, without centralised entity.
 There are `1-m` valuesa are available.
 On concensus start, every node (`P_k`) selects one value as its favourite.
 During the election, nodes communicate only in pairs based on their communication graph.

+> Termination based on Double Counting Method

+In order to allow termination detection, all nodes keep track of incoming/outgoing messages for the voting process.
+The elected coordinator regulary checks the termination state using the double counting message.
+The coordinator sends a request along the spanning tree asking to return the state of the network.
+Receiving nodes propagate the request to its childs and wait for a response of those.
+Incoming/Outgoing message counters are summed up.
+The passive/active state is represented in the first part of the `state` response and is *ORed* for all childs and the receiving node before propagating.
+This allows to make sure all network nodes are in a passive state; e.g. `node_1_active('false') && node_2_active('false') && node_3_active('true') = true`.